-The Program’s newsletter, The Caregiver, has linked families and professionals caring for persons with memory disorders as the oldest continuously publishing family caregiver newsletter in the US.
+The Program’s newsletter, The Caregiver, has linked families and professionals caring for persons with memory disorders, and is the oldest continuously published family caregiver newsletter in the U.S.

-Since 1984, the Program has been funded by the NC Divisionof Aging as a NC first responder clearinghouse, crisis hotline and technical assistance center for families and professionals caring for people with memory disorders.
-The state pays for free subscriptions to the newsletter (circulation 11,000 in 50 states and 9 countries) for any NC resident.
+Since 1984, the Program has been funded by the NC Division of Aging as a NC first responder clearinghouse, crisis hotline, and technical assistance center for families and professionals caring for people with memory disorders.
+The state pays for free subscriptions to the newsletter (circulation 11,000 in 50 states and nine countries) for any NC resident.
 Since 1985, Lisa Gwyther, Program Director, has directed education for the Joseph and Kathleen Bryan Alzheimer’s Disease Research Center (ADRC) at Duke.

 In 1999, Duke’s Family Support Program received the Outstanding Human Service Agency of the Year Award from the NC National Association of Social Workers.
 In 2000, the Program’s social workers were funded by Duke Human Resources to offer free confidential elder care consultations for Duke employees and their families.
 The Duke Employee Elder Care Consultation Service was selected by the National Alliance for Caregiving for its June, 2012, Washington D.C. press release and publication, Best Practices in Workplace Eldercare.